rackspace-cookbooks/percona-multi/README.md

 Percona cookbook attributes to be aware of --

-`['percona']['server']['bind_to']` : should be set to "private_ip" vice default of "public_ip" to ensure Percona is listening on the internal IP.
+`['percona']['server']['bind_to']` : should be set to "private_ip" vice default of "public_ip" to ensure Percona is listening on the internal IP's only.

 License & Authors
 -----------------